vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 divisions, then their names are praksti, puruṣa, niyati, kāla, māyā,

-vidyā, īśvara, sadāśiva, and Siva.
+vidyā, īśvara, sadāśiva, and śiva.
 173. The worlds are perceived as objects of knowledge shining in three

 different forms of knowable objects.
 They are: kalā, tattva, and bhuvana.
 In the same way, when they rest in the subject, they are also threefold, i.e., varṇa, mantra, and pada.